History of Bulgaria (1990–present)

-The history of Bulgaria from 1990 to the present is the period of Bulgarian history that begins after the fall of Communism and the transition to a market economy.
+The history of Bulgaria from 1990 to the present refers to the period of Bulgarian history beginning with the fall of Communism and the transition to a market economy through to the modern day.
+The period began with substantial changes to the Bulgarian political system, including the adoption of a new constitution.
+The democratic reforms culminated in the country's accession to the European Union (EU) in 2007.
+In the years since, Bulgarian politics have continued to evolve, and the country has seen a number of different governments form and collapse.
+Bulgaria saw a particularly high rate of political turnover from 2021-2026.

-End of the Communist rule
+End of Communist rule

 In 1989 Todor Zhivkov was removed from power after 35 years at the helm of the Communist Party.

 The reforms towards liberalization, both social, political and economic in the Eastern Bloc started with Mikhail Gorbachev's reform program in the Soviet Union which was felt in Bulgaria in the late 1980s.
 In fact, the release of tightening started with the end of the Stalinist era and continued slowly to the point that many previously forbidden literary texts were translated, the same was relevant for Hollywood movies, etc., stores appeared with Western products that had elements of advertisement (advertisement of products was generally unknown and not used in the Eastern Bloc since everything was accessible and the same to all), these new features of the late communist years acknowledged the gradual breaking of the Iron Curtain for the Comecon people.
 This, together with the policies of Gorbachev, led to more freedom and expectations for democracy among people.

 In November 1989, demonstrations on ecological issues were staged in Sofia, and these soon broadened into a general campaign for political reform.
 That communists generally did not break the demonstrations was a sign of a possible change that would come.
 In fact, communist politicians reacted by eventually voting for the removal of Todor Zhivkov as a communist party and country head and replacing him with Petar Mladenov, but this gained them only a short respite in power.
 In February 1990 the Communist Party, forced by street protests gave up its claim on power and in June 1990 the first free elections since 1931 were held, won by the Bulgarian Socialist Party (the new name of the Communist Party).
 In July 1991 a new constitution was adopted, which regulates a representative elected president and a prime minister and cabinet.

 Transition

 Zhelyu Zhelev was the first democratically elected president of the Republic of Bulgaria.
 He is considered the father of democracy or the head of the democratic changes.

-Philip Dimitrov was one of the first democratic leaders in the early 90s, serving from 1991 to 1992.
+Philip Dimitrov was one of the first democratic leaders in the early 1990s, serving from 1991 to 1992.